 The following is intended as useful information for parents and students.
 Any suggestions as to how our school practices could better meet the needs of parents and students are always welcome.

 The School Day:

-Students are required to be at school by 8:35am and the final bell rings at 3:20pm.
+Students are required to be at school by 8:35am and the final bell rings at 3:05pm.
+Please note: bell times may change from time to time.